You are here

 Determine key selling points

-Establish a cross-functional team to review the research results and determine the aspects of your business that people value the most.
+Establish a cross-functional team to review the research and determine the aspects of your business that people value the most.
+Building out your employer brand and defining this clearly within your EVP will give a clear sense of what your business embodies and how this might fit into a potential employee’s values.
 Use this information to draft an EVP, ensuring the following questions are considered.

 Test your EVP with existing employees and a sample group from the external market to see if it adequately articulates why an individual would want to work for your company.